A wiki for Spacemacs

 SPC f r - Find/show recent files

-SPC / - Find pattern (text) in project (shortcut for
+SPC / - Find pattern (text) in open file (shortcut for

 SPC s p)